Wing Commander (franchise): Wing Commander

-The player begins his tour of duty as a young space fighter pilot on the carrier the TCS Tiger's Claw.
+The player begins his tour of duty as a young space fighter pilot on the carrier TCS Tiger's Claw.
 The player can set this character's name and callsign in the first games in the franchise.
-As of Wing Commander 3, the protagonist is given the canonical name Christopher "Maverick" Blair.
+As of Wing Commander III, the protagonist is given the canonical name Christopher "Maverick" Blair.
 Through the player's heroic efforts, the Confederation is able to destroy the Kilrathi's sector headquarters and drive them from the Vega sector.
 Through the course of the Vega campaign, the player can gain numerous promotions and medals and fly in various squadrons, each featuring a different fighter.
 The game was notable for its innovative and seldom-repeated "campaign tree" structure, whereby the "path" the player took on the way to the end would be determined by the player's performance on preceding missions.
 In-game cinematics in "newsreel" format reflected the success or failure of the player and the Claw.